 - Scope of Lepton GIS in Optical fiber network planning, inventory management & analysis-

 Outside plant installations depend heavily on maps and data about the cable plant route.
 This can include basic data on the local geology, locations of road, buildings, underground and aerial utilities, and much more.
 For example the type of ground along the route can determine the methods of underground installation, with deep soil permitting direct burial, other soils requiring trenching and conduit and rocky areas precluding underground installation of any type.
 Aerial installations must be based on knowledge of the owners of the poles and the processes necessary to gain permission to use the poles and make ready for new cable installations

-Lepton’s Network Access (NA) & Smart Inventory (SI) are GIS analysis & Inventory Management platforms created with very detailed & high precision Google maps.
-Moreover it can be customised as per user requirements of planning and or analysis.
+Lepton’s Network Access (NA) & Smart Inventory (SI) are GIS analysis & Inventory Management platform created with very detailed & high precision Google maps.
+Moreover it can be customized as per user requirements of planning and or analysis.
 It is web based & can be accessible over internet.
 It does not depend on the system hardware neither has any requirement of additional software installation.